physcripting/physcripting.github.io/_posts/biophysics/2024-12-20-in-silico-chapter-14.md

 ## 14.3 Installing GROMACS in Local Computer
 In this section, we will guide you through the installation of GROMACS on the Windows operating system using the Windows Subsystem for Linux (WSL).
 GROMACS can be installed through two primary methods:

 > Using Anaconda or Miniconda can cause issues when installing GROMACS, particularly related to AVX2 compatibility.
 If you see a login prompt with "`(base)-bash-$`", it indicates that the Conda environment is active, which may interfere with the installation.
+To avoid potential conflicts, it is recommended to disable conda (mininconda)  environment, and then proceed with the GROMACS installation (unless installing via Miniconda).
-To avoid potential conflicts, it is recommended to disable Anaconda/Miniconda, restart the system, and then proceed with the GROMACS installation (unless installing via Miniconda).
+To disable Conda’s base environment before installing GROMACS, run this command then relaunch new bash.
+Or deactivate and install the GROMACS
-To disable Conda’s base environment before installing GROMACS, run
+* `conda config --set auto_activate_base False` - disable start bash with conda environment.
-* `conda config --set auto_activate_base False`
+* `conda deactivate` - To deactivate conda environment.
 {: .prompt-warning}

 1. **Using the package manager** – This is the easiest method, where GROMACS can be installed with the command